-There are new accident forms (and a guidance document) on the College Portal System for use once your accident book has been used.
-It is essential that the accident form is completed clearly and that the H&S Officer is informed of all accidents in order to identify and/or to prevent them from developing.
+It is essential that the accident form is completed and that the H&S Manager is informed of all accidents in order to record and support efforts to prevent a recurrence.

 Housemasters, Matrons and, in most cases, the Medical Centre must be informed of any accident that affects a pupil of the College, irrespective of where on College grounds the accident happened.

 In the event of a significant illness or injury the parents (or a nominated other person) will be informed by the Medical Centre of the incident and any associated outcome.
 Less significant injuries or illnesses will be individually assessed by the Matron or a school nurse before contact is made with the parents (or a nominated other person).